White House: ruble plunge has Russia between 'rock and hard place'

-WASHINGTON (Reuters) - Russia’s rouble crisis has put Moscow’s economic policy “between a rock and a hard place,” but the impact on the United States should be limited, President Barack Obama’s top economist told reporters on Tuesday.
+WASHINGTON, Dec 16 (Reuters) - Russia’s ruble crisis has put Moscow’s economic policy “between a rock and a hard place,” but the impact on the United States should be limited, President Barack Obama’s top economist told reporters on Tuesday.

 The ruble has plunged more than 50 percent this year versus the U.S. dollar, thanks in part to slumping oil prices and Western economic sanctions, dropping more than 11 percent on Tuesday.